subutai-io/documentation/user/pages/02.working-with-subutai/08.blueprints/02.create-blueprints/docs.md

 Go ahead and fork this blueprint from [example-website](https://github.com/subutai-blueprints/example-website).
 Then log into your account on the [Subutai Bazaar](https://bazaar.subutai.io).
-We can launch the blueprint by adding the GitHub Repository you just forked to your account.
+You can launch the blueprint by adding the GitHub Repository you just forked to your account.

-To add the repository, right click on your account with mini avatar in the upper right hand corner.
+To add the repository, right click on your user profile in the upper right hand corner.
 You'll see a popup menu drop down to manage various settings.
-You'll see a '*GitHub Projects*' menu item as seen on the image to the right.
-Select it to goto the GitHub area where you can authorize your GitHub account.
+You'll see a '*My Blueprints*' menu item as seen on the image to the right.
+Select it to go to the [GitHub](../../using-bazaar/user-menu#my-blueprints) area where you can authorize your GitHub account.
 In the upper left hand corner you'll see the '*Authorize*' button.